purplevan/Cyber-Portfolio-Guide/README.md

 ![Screenshot (49)](https://user-images.githubusercontent.com/102703911/161410690-2f51901d-f80f-4ce5-bcc3-c8d75daf78c4.png)

 Next we have the Courses and CPEs sheet.
 Here you can track courses you would like to take or have already taken.
-You can also identify how many CPEs you have to allow for proper planning so that you don't need to cram in 30 CPEs a week before your submission deadline.
+You can also identify how many CPEs you have collected to allow for proper planning so that you don't need to cram in 30 CPEs a week before your submission deadline.

 ![Screenshot (50)](https://user-images.githubusercontent.com/102703911/161411027-817db907-eaea-4a18-84b5-db942145bbaf.png)